 The various tasks in the above-mentioned programming steps are mainly done manually.
 This programming method is called “hand programming”.
 In various machinery manufacturing industries, there are a large number of uncomplicated parts composed of geometric elements such as straight lines and arcs that need to be processed.
 The numerical calculation of these parts is relatively simple, the number of program segments is small, and the program inspection is also easy to achieve, so manual programming can be used to complete the programming work.
 Because manual programming does not require special configuration of special programming equipment, people of different education levels can master and use it, so manual programming is still a very common programming method.

-Automatic programming for cnc machine
+Automatic programming for CNC MACHINING

 Parts with complex shapes and structures (especially parts composed of spatial curved surfaces), or parts with many processing steps, due to the large workload of manual programming, error-prone, step verification is also difficult, and manual programming is difficult to complete, so it is necessary to adopt Active programming.